 After seeing the data, I did a few things:

 This is where it gets really helpful.
-When picking a club I find my distance and go to the club with the closest average.
+When picking a club I find my distance with a GPS Device or a Laser Rangefinder and go to the club with the closest average.
 I then look to see if the pin is in front, middle, or back position.

 If the flag is in the back of the green, I make sure the “Long” distance with that club won’t get me in trouble.
 If it might, I look at the average distance of the next shorter club and see if the “Short” distance would get me in trouble.
 I am essentially looking at the two clubs to see which has less risk.
 Knowing my full range of tendencies has enabled me to avoid a blowup hole or two every other round or so.
 If the flag is in front, I go up one golf club and check for the same risks.
 If the pin is in the middle, I really just look to see if the short and long would stay on the green so I know if I should go after it, hit more of a stock shot or choke down on the club a tad.
 I hope this helps you find ways to use your golf simulator to improve.
 No it is your turn.
 What do you think?
 How else could I improve this process?
 How do you use your golf simulator to train?